Tricky Hiragana: は, ほ, ま, も, and よ

 The は (ha) and ほ (ho) Pair

-- は (ha): This character has only one horizontal line.
-The vertical stroke crosses through the horizontal line, forming a shape that resembles a cross or the letter "t".
+The character は (ha) has only one horizontal line.
+The vertical stroke crosses through the horizontal line, forming a shape that resembles a cross or the letter “t”.
+In contrast, the character ほ (ho) has two horizontal lines.
+The vertical stroke starts at the top horizontal line and does not cross it.

 The ま (ma), も (mo), and よ (yo) Group